mandysulli/crypto_diversity_workshop/README.md

 Ninth script - 8_kallisto_move.sh

 This is the script that moves them all together.
-After this script you can export the abundance.tsv files out pf the cluster and use them with the R script provided to make estimated abundance figures.
+After this script you can export the abundance.tsv files out pf the cluster and use them with the R script provided to make estimated abundance figures (See below).

+## Run R script
+To visualize the estimated abundance of your samples you will need:
+- The R markdown script provided: Kallisto_crypto_diversity_viz.Rmd
+- The folder with the abundance tsv files.
+- A species key

+Create a folder and put all of the things listed above in it.
+Then open the Kallisto_crypto_diversity_viz.Rmd file and follow the instructions within it.